Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: A reminder of the algebraic aspects in the closed case

 which, together with the bosonic operators $\N$ and $F_{(2L)}$ and $F^\dagger_{(2L)}$, generate the centralizer $\centJTL$ of the representation of $\JTL{2L}$.

 For further reference, we recall another and more convenient for us description of the centralizer in terms of standard $\LQG$ generators.
 We introduce the generators

 which are represented on the spin-chain following the expressions~\eqref{QG-ferm-2} and~\eqref{QG-ferm-1}.
-They generate a subalgebra in $\LQG$ which we denote as $\LQGodd$.
+They generate a subalgebra in $\LQG$ which we denote as $\LQGodd$, see~\cite[Dfn.
+3.3.1]{GRS1}.
 This subalgebra has the basis $\EE n \FF m \h^k\K^l$, with $n,m,k\geq0$ and $0 \leq l \leq 3$.
 The positive Borel subalgebra is generated by $\h$ and $\EE n$ while the negative subalgebra -- by $\h$ and $\FF n$, for $n\geq0$.

-The result~\cite{GRS1} is then that the centralizer $\centJTL$ of the (representation $\repgl$ of) $\JTL{2L}$ on the alternating periodic $\gl(1|1)$ spin-chain $\Hilb_{2L}$ is the algebra generated by (the representation of) $\LQGodd$ and $\f^L$, $\e^L$.
+The result~\cite[Thm.
+3.3.3]{GRS1} is then that the centralizer $\centJTL$ of the (representation $\repgl$ of) $\JTL{2L}$ on the alternating periodic $\gl(1|1)$ spin-chain $\Hilb_{2L}$ is the algebra generated by (the representation of) $\LQGodd$ and $\f^L$, $\e^L$.
 The correspondence with the fermionic expressions~\eqref{Fodd-sym-def} is $\FF n\sim F_{(2n+1)}$, $\EE n\sim F^\dagger_{(2n+1)}$, and $\N\sim \h$, \textit{etc}.
-For more details, see~\cite{GRS1}.
+For more details, see~\cite[Sec.~3.3.4]{GRS1}.

-Representation theory of $\LQGodd$ was studied in our second paper~\cite{GRS2} of this series.
-The indecomposable $\LQGodd$ modules~$\PPodd{n}$, with integer $1\leq n\leq L$, which appear in the decomposition of $\Hilb_{2L}$ can be seen as restrictions of the well known projective $\LQG$-modules $\PP_{1,n}$.
+The representation theory of $\LQGodd$ was studied in our second paper~\cite{GRS2} of this series.
+The indecomposable $\LQGodd$ modules~$\PPodd{n}$, with integer $1\leq n\leq L$, which appear in the decomposition of $\Hilb_{2L}$ as direct summands are restrictions to the subalgebra $\LQGodd$ of the well known projective covers $\PP_{1,n}$ over $\LQG$.
 They are all indecomposable, with dimension $4n$, the same as the dimension of $\PP_{1,n}$.
-Their subqoutient structure is given also in~\cite{GRS2}.
+Their subquotient structure is given also in~\cite[Sec.~3.3]{GRS2}.